Treaty of Salynas: Aftermath

 After signing the treaty, the Order attempted to take control of Samogitia.
 They took many hostages into Prussia and presented Samogitian nobles with gifts such as wool, salt, and clothes.
 They also built fortresses – one with Vytautas' help near the Nevėžis River and another (named Friedeburg) near Dubysa.
 The Knights tried to maintain a friendly relationship with Vytautas, warmly welcoming his wife Anna during her pilgrimage to the tomb of Dorothy of Montau, and sent him gifts.
 However, disagreements soon arose when the Order demanded the return of about 4,000 peasants who had escaped into Lithuania.
 Vytautas argued that they were free people and had the right to choose where to live.
 The disagreement grew into a war.

 Vytautas renounced the Lithuanian sovereignty over Pskov which had been under Lithuanian influence in the second half of 14th century, and accepted that it was in the Teutonic Order's sphere of influence.
 Instead, the Order agreed to help the Lithuanians conquer Novgorod.
 This caused Pskov to accept the suzerainty of the Grand Principality of Moscow in 1399.

-In March 1401, Vytautas signed the Union of Vilnius and Radom.
+In March 1401, Vytautas signed the Union of Vilnius and Radom and was recognized as the Grand Duke alongside Jogaila.
 Assured of Polish support, he violated the treaty, supporting a local rebellion of the Samogitians, capturing and burning the two newly built castles.
 In the fall of 1401, the Knights raided Kaunas and Hrodna; in May 1402, the Samogitians burned Klaipėda.
 Vytautas joined the conflict in 1402 by attacking Gotteswerder.
 Jogaila's brother Švitrigaila joined the war on the side of the Teutonic Knights as he had laid claim to the throne of the Grand Duchy of Lithuania.
 He confirmed the Treaty of Salynas in exchange for Order's military assistance.

 However, neither side could achieve decisive victory, and Vytautas wished to concentrate his attention on troubles in Smolensk, so the Treaty of Raciąż was signed on 22 May 1404.
 It mirrored the Treaty of Salynas, but did not solve the disputes.
 The second Samogitian uprising in 1409 resulted in the Battle of Grunwald in 1410.